 Ethiopia Community Prevention of Mother-to-Child Transmission Project

-Pathfinder also works to strengthen systems of referral linkage between the community and health centers.
+Pathfinder also worked to strengthen systems of referral linkage between the community and health centers.
 Moreover, we build capacity of civil society organizations, helping them integrate PMTCT into their routine activities to ensure sustainability.

 With this five-year award from CDC, Pathfinder works with the Ethiopian Ministry of Health to increase access to and use of cervical cancer prevention services among HIV-positive women in Ethiopia.